 This statement covers the activities of Sepura which designs, manufactures and supplies digital radio products and solutions for mission critical communications.
-Founded in the UK in 2002, Sepura was acquired by Hytera Communications Corporation Limited ("Hytera") in May 2017.
-Sepura operates throughout the world in conjunction with other members of the Hytera group of companies and a network of regional partners who sell and provide local support for its products.
+Founded in the UK in 2002, Sepura operates throughout the world in conjunction with a network of regional partners who sell and provide local support for its products.

 Our Supply Chain

-Sepura's principal activities are designing, manufacturing and supplying digital radio products and solutions.
-Sepura's Supplier Selection and Approval Policy has been updated and details how it its supply chain is managed and how all of its suppliers must undergo an approval process to ensure compliance.
+Sepura’s principal activities are designing, manufacturing and supplying digital radio products and solutions.
+Sepura’s Supplier Selection and Approval Policy details how its supply chain is managed and how all of its suppliers must undergo an approval process to ensure compliance.

 The Chief Executive Officer has responsibility for the implementation of the Company’s anti-slavery initiatives and on-going review of their application and effectiveness.